Strep throat is a highly contagious bacterial infection of the throat. It’s caused by a type of bacteria called group A streptococcus (GAS).

 Depending on the product you’re using, a line or series of lines will appear on the stick.
 These are your test results.

 Rapid strep tests aren’t 100 percent accurate.
 According to a 2016 review, they correctly identify strep throat in 86 percent of people who have it.
-Based on these results, there’s still a 14 percent chance you could have strep throat, even if your results are negative.
+Based on these results, the test would return a negative result for 14% of those who have strep throat.
 This is known as a false negative result.

 It’s also important to use strep tests correctly for the most accurate results.
 Doctors and nurses go through training to learn how to effectively collect throat swabs.
 But for someone without any medical training, it can be hard to do initially.